Lord Knight Captain Order, the proud head of her hallowed organization, slumps her head depressively into her arched and open palm.

 Chaos crosses his arms thoughtfully.
 “Hmm, what’s this sensitive you speak of?”

 Order shakes her head.
-“You’ll remember in a few seconds.
+“Knowing you, you’ll remember it in a few seconds.
 I don’t even need to remi-”

 Their curtain is abruptly opened by an officer of The Council Arcane Police.
 The tall, official-looking man looks at Chaos, the minion standing on the table, to Order, and then back again.